YextSolutions/zendesk-guide-connector/README.md

 5. Input your **Zendesk Subdomain** and click **Autohorize**
 6. Click **Run Your Connector**

-Once the connector runs, you'll be able to see all your newly created Help Articl entities in the Knowledge Graph!
+Once the connector runs, you'll be able to see all your newly created Help Article entities in the Knowledge Graph!